jsr107/RI/README.md

 Why did we do this?
 Because a much greater engineering effort, which gets put into the open source and commercial caches which implement this API, is required to accomplish these things.

-Having said that, the RI is Apache 2 and is a correct implementation of the spec.
+Having said that, the RI uses the Apache 2.0 license and is a correct implementation of the spec.
 It can be used to create new cache implementations.